thehyve/ohdsi-covid19-site/archetypes/database/index.md

 # The identifier is the last part of the URL directing to the particular database
 database_id:

-# Database characteristics; key words, can be multiple (e.g. "EHR data", "Primary care records")
-database_characteristics: []

-# Database management system (e.g. "PostgreSQL)
-database_system:

 # Database identifier
 identifier:

-# Size of the database (number of subjects)
-population_size:

 # Alternative name of the database
 alternate_name:

+# Description of the database
+description:

+# Database characteristics; key words, can be multiple (e.g. "EHR data", "Primary care records")
+database_characteristics: []

 # Date the database is created, use date format YYYY-MM-DD
 date_created: